-The name member defaults to an empty sequence of strings.
 The default partition name is an empty string and causes the entity to participate in the default partition.
-The partition names may contain wildcard characters as defined by the POSIX function (POSIX 1003.2-1992 section B.6).
+The partition names may contain wildcard characters as they are Fnmatch Expressions.

 The establishment of data reader and data writer associations depends on matching partition strings on the publication and subscription ends.
 Failure to match partitions is not considered a failure and does not trigger any callbacks or set any status values.